lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 If your question pertains to scheduled jobs on Yonyou’s side (such as system backups or data synchronization), note that these are fully managed by Yonyou.
 Their internal processes are not visible to us, so we do not have details regarding job names or frequencies."

 ### business email
+hi team, kindly acknowledge the email and whether there are any patches for your systems.
+Please use the attached form to identify and assess vulnerabilities or patch updates under your care.
+< Noted, thanks.
+Our website doesn't use [XX Plugin] or [XX Theme], so we're unaffected.

 Hi xxx,